 Any currently matriculated student taking coursework at another institution, either for transfer to a University of Connecticut graduate degree program or for any other reason, must register for Continuing Registration as specified above in any affected semester.

-To be classfiied as half-time, the student’s course credit load must be between 5- and -credits per semester.
-A credit load of fewer than 5-credits per semester is a part-time load.
+To be classified as three quarter-time, the student’s course credit load must be between 6.75 and 8 credits per semester.
+To be classified as half-time, the student’s course credit load must be between 5 and 6.5 credits per semester.
+A credit load of fewer than 5 credits per semester is a part-time load.
 These criteria apply to all registered students at the University.
-The currently defined Continuing Registration courses (GRAD 5998, 5999, 6998, and 6999) are zero-credit “placeholder” courses denoting part-time study and do not count toward the credit load requirement for half-time, three-quarter-time, or full-time enrollment status.
-Degree and certificate-seeking students who do not need to be certified by the University as holding at least half-time enrollment status may use these courses to maintain registration on a part-time basis.
+The currently defined Continuing Registration courses (GRAD 5997, 5998, 5999, 6998, and 6999) are zero-credit “placeholder” courses denoting part-time study and do not count toward the credit load requirement for half-time, three quarter-time, or full-time enrollment status.
+Degree and certificate seeking students who do not need to be certified by the University as holding at least half-time enrollment status may use these courses to maintain registration on a part-time basis.